pydy/pydy/docs/tutorials/pydy_for_autolev_users.rst

 Introduction
 ----------------

-Autolev (now defunct) was a proprietary software which was used for symbolic multibody dynamics.
+Autolev (now defunct) is a domain specific programming language which is used for symbolic multibody dynamics.
 The SymPy mechanics module now has enough power and functionality to be a fully featured symbolic dynamics module.
 The PyDy package extends the SymPy output to the numerical domain for simulation, analyses and visualization.
 Autolev and PyDy have a lot in common but there are also many differences between them.
 This page shall expand upon their differences.
-It is meant to be a go to reference for Autolev users who want to transition to PyDy.
+It is meant to be a go-to reference for Autolev users who want to transition to PyDy.

 It would be helpful to have a basic idea about scientific computing with